Coworking spaces are growing. Explore the benefits that are enticing startups and multi-national firms alike to move their teams into shared...

 The real question may be less about employment/unemployment rates and more about what happens in the real estate market.

 If interest rates continue to fall or stay low, it may actually be easier for investors in the commercial real estate markets to turn a profit on their investments.
 This could keep rents low for both traditional renters and for coworking locations.
 However, if traditional employers go under and leave their offices, landlords are going to feel the pinch.
 They may work to entice more coworking into their commercial real estate openings and thus increasing competition.
 Landlords may feel the need to put pressure on their coworking tenants to pay rent they may not be able to pay if their membership drops.
-With coworking occupying an increasing amount of office space square footage, there is a lot of uncertainty how the next recession will impact the emerging industry.
+With coworking occupying an increasing amount of office space square footage, there is a lot of uncertainty about how the next recession will impact the emerging industry.

-Scenario 2: Full Steam Ahead
+Scenario 2: Full steam ahead

-Given how technology has fueled the rise of coworking spaces – and this technology isn’t going away any time soon – it is certainly possible the coworking trend will only to continue to grow.
+Given how technology has fueled the rise of coworking spaces – and this technology isn’t going away any time soon – it is certainly possible the coworking trend will only continue to grow.
 Technology has allowed the gig economy to flourish, provided there is an opportunity for small startups to sell products nationwide – and even worldwide – and to facilitate remote workers for companies of any size.

 Companies are also becoming more likely to embrace remote workers for the number of benefits it provides to both employer and employee.
-Since half of coworking members are actually remote employees of traditional companies, it makes sense that coworking locations will continue to serve an important role for these workers traveling on business, or simply working outside of a regular office.
+Since half of the coworking members are actually remote employees of traditional companies, it makes sense that coworking locations will continue to serve an important role for these workers traveling on business, or simply working outside of a regular office.

 If coworking continues to rise in popularity, there are a few things we are likely to see:

-- Coworking locations in every borough, neighborhood and town.
+- Coworking locations in every borough, neighborhood, and town.
 Big cities already have a number of locations, and that could continue to grow.
 In addition, remote workers and freelancers who seek wilderness and quiet places will appreciate having them even in small towns.
 Lower costs of living and doing business may be very appealing when needing the resources of the city is no longer as important.
 It won’t matter where a worker or a small business is, there will be a place to work.

 - Niche coworking locations.
 There is already a movement in some markets to focus on a segment of people with the same needs.
 Locations specifically designed to serve health professionals, lawyers and artists have already been established.
-We may start seeing locations geared for childcare, tutoring/music lessons, outdoor enthusiasts, graphic designers, woodworkers and more.
+We may start seeing locations geared for childcare, tutoring/music lessons, outdoor enthusiasts, graphic designers, woodworkers, and more.

 - Technology in the spotlight.
 As technology continues to advance, location won’t matter as much as it used to.
 Teams can communicate with each other from anywhere, with one in a shared workspace location in San Francisco, while another is in St. Louis.
 Top-notch technology will be required, and the coworking locations that own it and stay on top of the changes will have an edge for high-tech professionals.